-As required by the Act13, the chief executive officer of Sunshine Coast Council has consulted, prior to the authorisation of the Program, with the Chief Executive Officer, Department of Agriculture and Fisheries.
+As required by the Act14, the chief executive officer of Sunshine Coast Council will consult, prior to the authorisation of the Program, with the Director-General (Chief Executive), Department of Agriculture and Fisheries.

-The Chief Executive Officer of the Department of Agriculture and Fisheries was consulted in May 2017.
+The Chief Executive of the Department of Agriculture and Fisheries will be consulted as part of the implementation of the Program.